iwinmin/plug-task/README.md

 ### Queue.*get()
-get a queue item, if queue is empty, will suspend current task and wait
+get a queue item from queue's tail, if queue is empty, will suspend current task and wait

 name | type | comment
 --- | --- | ---